New Orleans station (US Navy): Postwar

 By the end of the decade, piracy had been eliminated in the Gulf of Mexico, and was now prevalent in the Caribbean Sea.
 In response, the West Indies Squadron (United States) was formed.
 It did not operate from New Orleans, but was based at Pensacola, Florida, having initially been based in the Virgin Islands.

 Congress passed a law to give the President the power to sell military facilities that were no longer needed.
 In 1820, the New Orleans and Tchefuncte facilities were earmarked for closure.
 In 1823 the remaining equipment and stores in the yard were shipped to the new facility at Pensacola.
 The final official act carried out at the Tchefuncte facility was a repair to the schooner which had been fighting pirates in the Caribbean, as part of the West Indies Squadron.

 The order came from Washington to close the New Orleans Navy Yard in 1826.
 The Pensacola Navy Yard became one of the best equipped naval stations in the country.
 In its early years the base dealt mainly with the suppression of slave trade and piracy in the Gulf and Caribbean.

 Despite the Navy's purchase of 3 acres of land fronting on the Mississippi River on February 17, 1849, it was not until 1893 that a Naval station with ship repair facilities was re-established.
-A further 212 acres were purchased, and construction of the U. S. Naval Station, Algiers, Louisiana was completed in 1903.
+A further 212 acres were purchased, and construction of the US Naval Station, Algiers, Louisiana was completed in 1903.